 PROEM TO THE SECRET DOCTRINE: PAGES FROM A PRE-HISTORIC PERIOD.
 AN Archaic Manuscript—a collection of palm leaves made impermeable to water, fire, and air, by some specific unknown process—is before the writer’s eye.
 On the first page is an immaculate white disc within a dull black ground … continue reading

 Theosophy, the Wisdom-Religion, has existed from immemorial time.
 It offers us a theory of nature and of life which is founded upon knowledge acquired by the Sages of the past, more especially those of the East; and its higher students claim that this knowledge is not imagined or inferred … continue reading

-ULT meetings are generally started with a 5 minute reading from one of these books so as to strike notes of universality, dispassion, and skill in action.
+ULT events are often started with a short reading from one of these books, with their themes of brotherly Universality, dispassion, and skill in action.

 The Notes on the Gita by W. Q. Judge and Robert Crosbie has been written to show how to read between the lines and interpret the Gita’s meanings, its commentaries are especially helpful for Western students.